 Asics Gel Lyte III (1990)

-- Developed by Asics designer Shigeyuki Mitsui, the Asics Gel Lyte III became the brand’s most recognizable silhouette in its entire collection.
+Developed by Asics designer Shigeyuki Mitsui, the Gel Lyte III became Asics' most recognizable sneaker silhouette in its entire collection.

 Asics Gel Lyte III’s Double Life